cristianortiz/05-hook-app/README.md

 ## src/components

-## 01-UseState
+## 01-useState

 based on useState we create the useCounter custom hook to increase a counter

 ## 02-useEffect

-based on useEffect we create the useFetch custom hook to request an API
+based on useEffect we create the useFetch custom hook to request an API and the useForm custom hook to state and keep track of a form include the state and handleInput and handleSubmit functions

 ## 03-samples

-smalls app based on hooks an custom hooks
+smalls apps based on hooks and custom hooks

-- MultipleCustomHook : A Breaking Bad Quotes API, implemented usgin the useFetch and useCounter custom hook to request the API and load a new quote
+- MultipleCustomHook : A Breaking Bad Quotes API, implemented using the useFetch and useCounter custom hooks to request the API and load a new quote